ICICLE-ai/ag_routing_data_generator/README.md

 # Agricultural Routing Synthetic Data Generation

-This repository provides a script to generate synthetic routing data for agricultural use cases.
-It produces two CSV files:
+This repository provides a python script to generate synthetic location and vehicle data (csv files) for developers and researchers aiming to model and solve agricultural logistics problems such as:
+- Vehicle Routing Problem (VRP)
+- Traveling Salesman Problem (TSP)
+- Network Design Problem

 # Explanation